MLCL/Byblo/README.md

  * [MLCL Lib 0.2-SNAPSHOT](https://github.com/MLCL/MLCLLib) -- A collection of generic Java utilities and classes developed by the authors of Byblo, for use in this and other projects.

- * [JDBM3 3.0-SNAPTSHOT](https://github.com/jankotek/JDBM3) -- Embedded Key Value Java Database.
+ * [JDBM3 3.0-alpha3](https://github.com/jankotek/JDBM3) -- Embedded Key Value Java Database.
 Note that at time of writing there is no stable release, but the dependancy will be updated as soon as there is.
+The jar can be downloaded from [http://kungf.eu:8081/nexus/service/local/repositories/releases/content/uk/ac/susx/mlcl/jdbm/3.0-alpha3/jdbm-3.0-alpha3.jar](http://kungf.eu:8081/nexus/service/local/repositories/releases/content/uk/ac/susx/mlcl/jdbm/3.0-alpha3/jdbm-3.0-alpha3.jar)

 The following additional dependancies are optional: